hotosm/learnosm/_posts/en/osm-data/0600-12-20-file-formats.md

 Summary
 -------

 In the following chapters we will see how you can download data in various formats from the internet, and how you can use various tools to manipulate the raw data on your own.

-[example osm]: /images/en/osm-data/file-formats/example_osm.png
+[Sample OSM XML file]: /images/en/osm-data/file-formats/example_osm.png
-[shapefile attributes]: /images/en/osm-data/file-formats/shapefile_attributes.png
+[Shapefile attributes]: /images/en/osm-data/file-formats/shapefile_attributes.png